TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_tcpserver.md

   - This HW can be used with industrial communication protocols as well
   - In this example we use ICSS as a standard ethernet port

-It uses ENET ethernet driver underneath with LwIP TCP/IP networking stack
+It uses ENET ethernet driver underneath with LwIP TCP/IP networking stack.

 \endcond

-This example shows about how to implement a simple TCP Server on LwIP networking stack using netconn API coupled with ethernet driver (ENET).
+This example shows how to implement a simple TCP Server on LwIP networking stack using netconn API coupled with an Ethernet driver (ENET).
 On @VAR_SOC_NAME, we can do ethernet based communication using ICSSG as HW mechanism
-  - NOTE: Dual MAC mode doesn't imply both ports being used.
+  - NOTE: Dual MAC mode doesn't imply that both ports are being used
-  - To enable dual MAC/Dual Netif mode, two instances of the ICSSG peripheral have to be initialised in the syscfg
+  - To enable dual MAC/Dual Netif mode, two instances of the ICSSG peripheral have to be initialised in syscfg
-  - The default configuration for this example is set to Dual Netif mode.
+  - The default configuration for this example is set to Dual Netif mode
   - ICSSG is a standard ethernet switch + port HW
-  - It uses ethernet driver underneath with LwIP TCP/IP networking stack
+  - It uses an Ethernet driver underneath with LwIP TCP/IP networking stack
   - ICSSG can be configured in two modes: Switch or MAC.
   - Using Dual LwIP Netif with two ICSSG instances

-The example does below
+The example does the following:
 - Initializes the ethernet driver for both the ICSSG MAC instances.
-- Initializes the LwIP stack for TCP/UDP IP and Starts TCP Server task.
+- Initializes the LwIP stack for TCP/UDP IP and starts the TCP Server task.
 - TCP Server task waits for connection from client on port 8888.
-When connection is established, it waits for any message from client.
+When connection is established, it waits for any message from the client.
-- TCP Server task sends back "Greetings from Texas Instruments!" message back to client and closes the connection.
+- TCP Server task sends back "Greetings from Texas Instruments!" message back to the client and closes the connection.

 # Supported Combinations